 Probability of Default (PD), Loss Given Default (LGD) and Exposure At Default (EAD) inputs used to estimate Stage 1 and Stage 2 credit loss allowances are modelled based on the macroeconomic variables (or changes in macroeconomic variables), that are closely correlated with credit losses in the relevant portfolio.
-Each macroeconomic scenario used in the bank's ECL calculation will have forecasts of the relevant macroeconomic variables.
+Each macroeconomic scenario used in the Branches' ECL calculation will have forecasts of the relevant macroeconomic variables.

+- 2 Basis of preparation (continued)

-2.4 Significant accounting judgments and estimates (continued)
+- 2.4 Significant accounting judgments and estimates (continued)

-2.4.2 Financial Instruments (continued)
+- 2.4.2 Financial Instruments (continued)